gatlinnewhouse/reedquest/content/posts/2012-12-06-tracking-down-the-pool-hall-custodian-an-unsatisfactory-ghost-hunt.md

 ---
 title: 'Tracking Down the Pool Hall Custodian: An Unsatisfactory Ghost Hunt'
 authors:
-  - "Kieran Hanrahan"
+- Kieran Hanrahan
 type: post
-date: 2012-12-06T19:45:00+00:00
+date: 2012-12-06 19:45:00 +0000
-excerpt: "The pool hall is a different place at in the early morning hours.
+excerpt: 'The pool hall is a different place at in the early morning hours.
 This is the first conclusion I reached at 4:30 AM on Thursday, Nov.
-29, after I'd volunteered to write an article on a late-night custodian who plays pool in the pool hall with students on his break. "
+29, after I''d volunteered to write an article on a late-night custodian who plays pool in the pool hall with students on his break. '
-url: /2012/12/06/tracking-down-the-pool-hall-custodian-an-unsatisfactory-ghost-hunt/
+url: "/2012/12/06/tracking-down-the-pool-hall-custodian-an-unsatisfactory-ghost-hunt/"
 categories:
 - Front Page
 - News

 ---
 The pool hall is a different place at in the early morning hours.
 This is the first conclusion I reached at 4:30 AM on Thursday, Nov.
 29. I had volunteered to write a _Quest_ article on a late-night custodian who plays pool in the pool hall with students on his break.
 So yes, I admit, the whole thing was voluntary.
 I was interested, drawn in by the mystique of this mythical pool-playing custodian.